Structural focalization: Cut admissibility

 Beyond the additional cases needed to deal with shifts, the proof of focused cut admissibility mirrors structural cut admissibility proofs for unfocused sequent calculi.
-In fact, the organization strategy imposed by this four-part statement of cut admissibility makes explicit the informal organization strategy that Pfenning used to present the many cases of structural cut admissibility proofs \cite{pfenning00structural}.
+In fact, the organization strategy imposed by this four-part statement of cut admissibility makes explicit the informal organization strategy of principal, left commutative, and right commutative cuts that Pfenning used to present the many cases of structural cut admissibility proofs \cite{pfenning00structural}.

 Before discussing the proof of Theorem~\ref{thm:cut}, we will show how we write the four parts of cut admissibility at the level of proof terms.
 By Curry-Howard, cut admissibility corresponds to a reduction operation on proof terms that was named {\it hereditary substitution} by Watkins et al.~\shortcite{watkins02concurrent}.